cljoly/pomodoro/Readme.md

 The fact that you are presently reading this means that you have had knowledge of the CeCILL-B license and that you accept its terms.
 ```

+> This application is not affiliated, associated or endorsed by the Pomodoro
+> Technique® or Francesco Cirillo.